L.A.C. Battle of Galwan

 L.A.C.
 Battle of Galwan is a 2025 Indian Hindi-language war film written and directed by Nitin Kumar Gupta.
-Based on the 2020 Galwan Valley clash, it is notable for being India's first single-shot war film, filmed in one continuous 83-minute take.
+Based on the 2020 Galwan Valley clash between India and China at the Line of Actual Control (L.A.C.), it is notable for being India's first single-shot war film, filmed in one continuous 83-minute take.
 The film stars Rahul Roy, Nishant Singh Malkani, and Vishal Sharma.

 Plot

-The film depicts the events of June 15, 2020, when 20 Indian soldiers engaged in hand-to-hand combat with Chinese forces at the Galwan Valley in Ladakh.
+The film depicts the events of 15 June 2020, when 20 Indian soldiers engaged in hand-to-hand combat with Chinese forces at the Galwan Valley in Ladakh.
 The story follows the soldiers' sacrifice and bravery during the confrontation at 15,000 feet altitude.